-South Oxfordshire has prepared an updated Phase 1 WCS, to support the Emerging Local Plan.
+South Oxfordshire has prepared an updated Phase 1 WCS14, to support the Emerging Local Plan.
 The document highlighted some potential infrastructure and water quality constraints to developments in the district, with restrictions in sewer network capacity at most settlements, and improvements required at all wastewater treatment works (except Goring) to prevent deterioration of watercourses.
-The majority of proposed development has good water supply, however infrastructure upgrades may be required in the towns of Berinsfield, Chinnor, Didcot and Wallingford, to support development.
+This document is currently under review as part of the general evidence update.
+An addendum is expected to be published in January 2019.